blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - To fix this behavior, you need to change the matching strategy to "full" :
       `{ path: '', redirectTo: '/somewhere-else', pathMatch: 'full' }`
       - Now, you only get redirected, if the full path is '' (so only if you got NO other content in your path in this example).

+## Outsourcing the Route Configuration
+- if you have more than a few routes you create a file for routing called app-routing.module.ts add the appRoutes array to the file (make sure to add all the imports) add
+      @NgModule({
+        imports: [
+          RouterModule.forRoot(appRoutes)
+        ],
+        exports: [RouterModule]
+      })

+      export class AppRoutingModule {}
+- then in app.module.ts import your router in the imports array AppRoutingModule,

 # Changing Pages with Routing